List of people banned or suspended by the NBA: Permanently banned and never reinstated

 Only three individuals who were not players were permanently banned or have been permanently banned from the NBA directly.
 One person was a referee that had fixed NBA games during the early days of the league's existence at the time.
 Another individual was a college student who was mistaken for a student-athlete at the time that was also involved with a major college scandal as a game fixer.
 Finally, the last individual was a team owner who was banned for egregious behavior revealed to the public behind the scenes.
 The rest of the names involved were players who were banned either during their NBA careers or before they ever had a chance to start their professional basketball careers.

-Permanently banned via the CCNY point-shaving scandal
+Via the 1951 college basketball point-shaving scandal

-The first major instance of permanent bans being used throughout the NBA revolved around the case of the CCNY point-shaving scandal that primarily happened in 1951.
+The first major instance of permanent bans being used throughout the NBA revolved around the case of the 1951 college basketball point-shaving scandal that primarily happened in 1951.
 As a result of this incident, 36 different collegiate players (including a few that were either already in the NBA or were drafted into the NBA by this time) and one NBA referee were reported to have been involved with this case at the time were permanently banned from the league due to said involvement (either confirmed or alleged) in this scandal, with one specific player only being caught years after the initial scandal died down.